ArtifactDescription/HPC_Autotuner/collector/README.md

 ### 2. Inputs
 In each input file including configurations to be measured, each line is one configuration and each column is one parameter value separated by '\t'.

 The input file for each application/workflow:
+The number of samples of lmp/vr/lv/lvi to be measured is set in the file exp_lv/num_smpl.txt .
-- lmp: each line includes (#process, PPN, #thread per process, #iterations per output) in the file lv/conf_lmp_smpls.csv.
+- lmp: each line includes (#process, PPN, #thread per process, #iterations per output) in the file exp_lv/smpl_lmp.csv.
-- vr: each line includes (#process, PPN, #thread per process) in the file lv/conf_vr_smpls.csv.
+- vr: each line includes (#process, PPN, #thread per process) in the file exp_lv/smpl_vr.csv.
-- lv: each line includes (lmp--#process, lmp--PPN, lmp--#thread per process, lmp--#iterations per output, vr--#process, vr--PPN, vr--#thread per process) in the file lv/conf_lv_smpls.csv.
+- lv: each line includes (lmp--#process, lmp--PPN, lmp--#thread per process, lmp--#iterations per output, vr--#process, vr--PPN, vr--#thread per process) in the file exp_lv/smpl_lv.csv.
-- lvi: each line includes (#iterations in the phase from liquid to solid, #iterations in the solid phase, lmp--#process, lmp--PPN, lmp--#thread per process, lmp--#iterations per output, vr--#process, vr--PPN, vr--#thread per process) in the file lv/conf_lvi_smpls.csv.
+- lvi: each line includes (#iterations in the phase from liquid to solid, #iterations in the solid phase, lmp--#process, lmp--PPN, lmp--#thread per process, lmp--#iterations per output, vr--#process, vr--PPN, vr--#thread per process) in the file lv/smpl_lvi.csv.

+The number of samples of ht/sw/hs/hsi to be measured is set in the file exp_hs/num_smpl.txt .
-- ht: each line includes (#process in X, #process in Y, PPN, #outputs, buffer size) in the file hs/conf_ht_smpls.csv.
+- ht: each line includes (#process in X, #process in Y, PPN, #outputs, buffer size) in the file hs/smpl_ht.csv.
-- sw: each line includes (#process, PPN) in the file hs/conf_sw_smpls.csv.
+- sw: each line includes (#process, PPN) in the file hs/smpl_sw.csv.
-- hs: each line includes (ht--#process in X, ht--#process in Y, ht--PPN, ht--#outputs, ht--buffer size, sw--#process, sw--PPN) in the file hs/conf_hs_smpls.csv.
+- hs: each line includes (ht--#process in X, ht--#process in Y, ht--PPN, ht--#outputs, ht--buffer size, sw--#process, sw--PPN) in the file hs/smpl_hs.csv.
-- hsi: each line includes (X dimension size, Y dimension size, #iterations, ht--#process in X, ht--#process in Y, ht--PPN, ht--#outputs, ht--buffer size, sw--#process, sw--PPN) in the file hs/conf_hsi_smpls.csv.
+- hsi: each line includes (X dimension size, Y dimension size, #iterations, ht--#process in X, ht--#process in Y, ht--PPN, ht--#outputs, ht--buffer size, sw--#process, sw--PPN) in the file hs/smpl_hsi.csv.

+The number of samples of gs/pdf/pplot/gplot to be measured is set in the file exp_bp4/num_smpl.txt .
+The number of samples of gp/gpv/gv/wf to be measured is set in the file exp_bp4/num_smpl.txt .
 - gs: each line includes (edge length of a cube, #simulation steps, #process, PPN) in the file bp4/smpl_gs.csv.
 - pdf: each line includes (edge length of a cube, #simulation steps, #process, PPN) in the file bp4/smpl_pdf.csv.
 - pplot/gplot: each line includes (edge length of a cube, #simulation steps) in the file bp4/smpl_plot.csv.